berneskaracay/java-projects/java-notes/java-class-notes.md

 but it leaves the number of wheels unspecified, and it doesn't have a numberDoors field since not all motor vehicles have doors.
 It also makes the fields and the setLicensePlate() method protected instead of private and public.
 */

+//Inheritance: The Car subclass public class Car extends MotorVehicle {

+  private int numberWheels = 4;
+  private int numberDoors;

+  // constructors
+  public Car(String licensePlate, double maxSpeed, String make, String model, int year, int numberOfPassengers, int numberOfDoors) {
+    this(licensePlate, 0.0, maxSpeed, make, model, year, numberOfPassengers, numberOfDoors);
+  }

+  public Car(String licensePlate, double speed, double maxSpeed, String make, String model, int year, int numberOfPassengers) {
+    this(licensePlate, speed, maxSpeed, make, model, year,
+     numberOfPassengers, 4);
+  }

+  public Car(String licensePlate, double speed, double maxSpeed, String make, String model, int year, int numberOfPassengers, int numberOfDoors) {
+    super(licensePlate, speed, maxSpeed, make, model,
+     year, numberOfPassengers);
+    this.numberDoors = numberOfDoors;
+  }

+  public int getNumberOfWheels() {
+    return this.numberWheels;
+  }

+  public int getNumberOfDoors() {
+    return this.numberDoors;
+  }

+}
+/*It may look like these classes aren't as complete as the earlier ones, but that's incorrect.
+ Car and Motorcycle each inherit the members of their superclass, MotorVehicle.
+ Since a MotorVehicle has a make, a model, a year, a speed, a maximum speed, a number of passengers, cars and motorcycles also have makes, models, years, speeds, maximum speeds, and numbers of passengers.
+ They also have all the public methods the superclass has.
+They do not have the same constructors, though they can invoke the superclass constructor through the super keyword, much as a constructor in the same class can be invoked with the this keyword.
+ */

+//Multilevel Inheritance
+/*The Car-Motorcycle-MotorVehicle example showed single-level inheritance.
+There's nothing to stop you from going further.
+You can define subclasses of cars for compacts, station wagons, sports coupes and more.
+For example, this class defines a compact as a car with two doors:
+ */
+public class Compact extends Car {

+  // constructors
+  public Compact(String licensePlate, double maxSpeed, String make, String model, int year, int numberOfPassengers) {
+    this(licensePlate, 0.0, maxSpeed, make, model, year, numberOfPassengers);
+  }

+  public Compact(String licensePlate, double speed, double maxSpeed, String make, String model, int year, int numberOfPassengers) {
+    super(licensePlate, speed, maxSpeed, make, model,
+     year, numberOfPassengers, 2);
+  }

+}

+//Overriding Methods: The Solution
+/*The object oriented solution to this problem is to define a new class, call it SlowCar, which inherits from Car and imposes the additional constraint that a car may not go faster than 70 mph (112.65 kph).

+To do this you'll need to adjust the two places that speed can be changed, the constructor and the accelerate() method.
+The constructor has a different name because all constructors are named after their classes but the accelerate() method must be overridden.
+This means the subclass has a method with the same signature as the method in the superclass.
+*/
+public class SlowCar extends Car {

+  private static final double speedLimit = 112.65408; // kph == 70 mph

+  public SlowCar(String licensePlate, double speed, double maxSpeed, String make, String model, int year, int numberOfPassengers, int numDoors) {

+    super(licensePlate, 0, maxSpeed, make, model, year,
+     numberOfPassengers, numDoors);
+    this.accelerate(speed);

+  }

+  public void accelerate(double deltaV) {

+     double speed = this.getSpeed() + deltaV;

+     if (speed > speedLimit) {
+       super.accelerate(speedLimit - this.getSpeed());
+     }
+     else {
+       super.accelerate(deltaV);
+     }

+  }

+}
+/*
+The first thing to note about this class is what it doesn't have, getSpeed(), getLicensePlate(), getMaximumSpeed(), setLicensePlate() methods or speed, maxSpeed and numDoors fields.
+All of these are provided by the superclass Car.
+Nothing about them has changed so they don't need to be repeated here.
+Next look at the accelerate() method.
+This is different than the accelerate() method in Car.
+It imposes the additional constraint.

+The constructor is a little more complicated.
+First note that if you're going to use a non-default constructor, that is a constructor with arguments, you do need to write a constructor for the subclass, even if it's just going to do the exact same thing as the matching constructor in the superclass.
+You cannot simply inherit Car's constructor because that constructor is named Car() and this one must be named SlowCar().

+The constructor needs to set the value of name, url, and description.
+However they're not accessible from the subclass.
+Instead they are set by calling the superclass's constructor using the keyword super.
+When super is used as a method in the first non-blank line of a constructor, it stands for the constructor of this class's superclass.

+The immediate superclass's constructor will be called in the first non-blank line of the subclass's constructor.
+If you don't call it explicitly, then Java will call it for you with no arguments.
+It's a compile time error if the immediate superclass doesn't have a constructor with no arguments and you don't call a different constructor in the first line of the subclass's constructor.

+The use of the ternary operator in the constructor call is unusual.
+However, it's necessary to meet the compiler's requirement that the invocation of super be the first line in the subclass constructor.
+Otherwise this could be written more clearly using only if-else.
+*/

+//Subclasses and Polymorphism
+/*Car and Motorcycle are subclasses of MotorVehicle.
+If you instantiate a Car or a Motorcycle with new, you can use that object anywhere you can use a MotorVehicle, because cars are motor vehicles.
+Similarly you can use a Motorcycle anywhere you can use a MotorVehicle.
+This use of a subclass object in place of a superclass object is the beginning of polymorphism.
+I'll say more about polymorphism later.

+The converse is not true.
+Although all cars are motor vehicles, not all motor vehicles are cars.
+ Some are motorcycles.
+Therefore if a method expects a Car object you shouldn't give it a MotorVehicle object instead.
+*/

+//Class or static Members
+/*
+A method or a field in a Java program can be declared static.
+This means the member belongs to the class rather than to an individual object.

+If a variable is static, then when any object in the class changes the value of the variable, that value changes for all objects in the class.

+For example, suppose the Car class contained a speedLimit field that was set to 112 kph (70 mph).
+This would be the same for all cars.
+If it changed (by act of Congress) for one car, it would have to change for all cars.
+This is a typical static field.

+Methods are often static is if they neither access nor modify any of the instance (non-static) fields of a class and they do not invoke any non-static methods in the class.
+This is common in calculation methods like a square root method that merely operate on their arguments and return a value.
+One way of thinking of it is that a method should be static if it neither uses nor needs to use this.
+*/